-If you have a California disaster loss deduction and there is income in the current taxable year, enter the total amount from your 2022 form FTB 3805V, Part III, line 2 and/or line 3, column (f), as a positive number in column B.
+If you have a California disaster loss carryover deduction and there is income in the current taxable year, enter the total amount of disaster loss carryover deduction from your 2023 form FTB 3805V, Part III, line 2, column (f), as a positive number in column B.

-NOL attributable to a qualified disaster - If you deduct a 2022 disaster loss in the 2022 taxable year and have remaining disaster loss that results in an NOL, the NOL can be carried forward.
+NOL attributable to a qualified disaster - If you deduct a 2023 disaster loss in the 2023 taxable year and have remaining disaster loss that results in an NOL, the NOL can be carried forward.
 Get form FTB 3805V for more information.